open-mmlab/mmyolo/docs/en/user_guides/config.md

             strides=strides), # The strides of the anchor generator.
 This is consistent with the FPN feature strides.
 The strides will be taken as base_sizes if base_sizes is not set.
     ),
     test_cfg=dict(
         multi_label=True, # The config of multi-label for multi-clas prediction.
-THe default setting is True. nms_pre=30000,  # The number of boxes before NMS score_thr=0.001, # Threshold to filter out boxes. nms=dict(type='nms', # Type of NMS
+The default setting is True. nms_pre=30000,  # The number of boxes before NMS score_thr=0.001, # Threshold to filter out boxes. nms=dict(type='nms', # Type of NMS